satche/notebook/src/engineering/maths/algebra/algebra.md

+---
+tags: [math]
+---

 # Linear algebra

 [Linear algebra](https://simple.wikipedia.org/wiki/Linear_algebra) is a branch of mathematics that focus on trying to solve linear equations.
 It includes vectors and matrices.

 ## Resources